What are home contents?

 Household items – your home contents – are items intended for domestic use, such as:

-When you choose to cover your home contents, you can specify a maximum amount of compensation for your home contents insurance.
+When protecting your movable property, we will suggest a suitable maximum compensation based on the floor area of your home.
+If you wish, you can increase the maximum compensation.
 We recommend that you choose a maximum amount of compensation for your home contents as based on your valuation of your home contents when you take out the insurance.
 Determine the approximate present value of your effects to ensure that you have enough insurance cover for your home contents.
 If your home contents are more valuable than average or you have a few individual items that are very valuable, you may need to choose a larger maximum amount of compensation for your home contents insurance.